kaskada-ai/kaskada/wren/README.md

 * `make wren/build`
   * generates the wren executable

+## Testing Wren

+### Generating Mocks

+#### Adding
+To add mocks for additional interfaces in wren, update the `.mockery.yaml` file and then run `make wren/generate-mocks` from the root folder of the monorepo.

+#### Updating
+To update the existing mocks for recent interface changes, run `make wren/generate-mocks` from the from the root folder of the monorepo.

+### Running Unit Tests

+From the root of the monorepo, run `make wren/test`

 ## Standards

 The following standards are used in the design of the Wren API: